sercanbenim/barcode_scan_recorder/README.md

 - Live webcam preview with barcode detection using [pyzbar](https://github.com/NaturalHistoryMuseum/pyzbar)
 - Optional MP4 recording of each session with OpenCV
 - Automatic storage of detected barcode, timestamp, and related video path
+- Bounding-box overlay for live barcode detections
+- Quick actions to open recorded video files directly from capture or search results
 - Search screen to filter detections by barcode fragment or date
 - Daily report tab summarizing how many barcodes were captured per day